Ronald-Rojas/UVA_Questions/README.md

-This a collection of programming problems that I have solved, ranging from UVa virtual judge questions(UVA), to Google Code Jam questions(GCJ), to Project Euler questions(PJ), hackerank questions(HR), and Codeforces questions(CF).
+This a collection of programming problems that I have solved, ranging from UVa virtual judge questions(UVA), to Google Code Jam questions(GCJ), to Project Euler questions(PJ), HackeRank questions(HR), TopCoder(TC), and CodeForces questions(CF).